AP®Calculus AB Score Guide

 AP Calculus AB Minimum Score Requirement for College Credits

 As we mentioned earlier, most colleges across the US recognize AP exam scores to grant credit or advanced placement to their students.
-Having a score of 3 or higher can earn you college credits, which will help you graduate from college early because of the credits you’ve already learned in high school through AP.
-While in other colleges, a score of 3 or higher can give you a chance to skip the core math course in the first semester and still get a grade for it, which gets labeled as ‘advanced placement’.
+Having a score of 3 or higher can earn you college credits, which could help you graduate from college early In some colleges, a score of 3 or higher can give you a chance to skip the core math course in the first semester and still get a grade for it, which gets labeled as ‘advanced placement’.
 Some colleges offer both advanced placement and credits, which means you’ll earn the credits and also be able to skip the course!

-Each institution has its criteria for acknowledging AP scores.
+Each institution maintains its own criteria for acknowledging AP scores.
 Some colleges accept an AP score of 3, while some demand a 5.
-Some colleges don’t offer you any credit but grant you a placement for your AP score.
-So, while you’re preparing for your AP Calculus AB exam, it’s essential to know your college entrance requirements for this course.
+Some colleges don’t offer you any credit but grant you a higher level placement for your AP score.
+When you’re preparing for your AP Calculus AB exam, it’s helpful to know your college AP score requirements so you create a study plan accordingly.

-We’ve compiled a list of Institutions around the country and the AP scores they accept for admission to help you narrow your search.
-The list also includes the courses you can bypass for a specific AP score and whether you earn credits or not for taking the AP Calculus AB exam.
+We’ve compiled a list of institutions around the country and the AP scores they accept for admission to help you narrow your search.
+The list also includes the courses you can bypass for a specific AP score and whether you earn credits for taking the AP Calculus AB exam.
 Let’s have a look.

 Institution | AP Score | AP Recognition | Credit/Placement type | Credits |